Malevolent (2018 film): Plot

-Now that the ghost hunters are in the thick of her crime scenes, Mrs. Greene denounces them as scam artists and demands they leave.
-It becomes apparent that Jackson also inherits their mother's abilities, but has been suppressing it with drugs and loud music.
-He decides to call it quits after Mrs. Greene implies her own involvement in the girls' murders.
+Now that the ghost hunters have seen her crimes, Mrs. Greene denounces them as scam artists and demands they leave.
+It becomes apparent that Jackson also inherited their mother's abilities, but has been suppressing it with drugs and loud music.
+He quits after Mrs. Greene implies that the girls deserved to be murdered.
 Jackson finds Beth, his girlfriend, unconscious with her mouth sewn shut in the attic.
 Attempting to flee with the others, Jackson accidentally crashes the car into a tree, killing Beth.

 Herman finds them at the car and knocks Jackson and Elliot unconscious.
 Herman then takes Jackson back to the house, where Mrs. Greene mutilates his face and sews his mouth shut.
 She orders Herman to kill Jackson in the shed.
 Angela intervenes, only to be captured.

-As Mrs. Greene begins sewing Angela's mouth, Elliot manages to kill Herman.
-Enraged, Mrs. Greene attacks Elliot with a bone saw.
+As Mrs. Greene begins sewing Angela's mouth, Elliot manages to kill Herman and Mrs. Greene then attacks Elliot with a bone saw.
 The dead girls' spirits appear and Angela begs them to help.
 The ghosts scream, distracting Mrs. Greene and allowing Angela to free herself and kill her.
 She tells Elliot to wait while she goes to find medical help for them.

 Limping away from the house, Angela sees Jackson's ghost searching for Beth.
 Wandering down the road, Angela breaks down crying, attracting the attention of a passing car.
 Angela and Elliot are taken to the hospital.
 She calls her grandfather, who is worried she is suffering from the same illness as her mother.
 He offers to come join her, as she should not be all alone.
 As the dark shadow of a presumed ghost passes over Angela, she assures him that she is not alone.